Dr Theodore Koutmeridis

 Biography

-Dr Theodore Koutmeridis is a Senior Lecturer in Economics at the Adam Smith Business School at the University of Glasgow, where he coordinates the Behaviour, Structure and Interventions network for interdisciplinary research.
-He holds a PhD in Economics from Warwick University where he was a Royal Economic Society Junior Fellow and an Onassis Scholar.
-His work on inequality, poverty and crime has been recognised with various awards, such as the Sir Alec Cairncross Prize in Economics, the 1st Prize of the European Science Days Interdisciplinary Award and has been featured in the media and various symposia, such as his “Underground Economy” TEDx talk and his “Crime and Prices” video.
-His work has been awarded grants for research, teaching, impact and engagement, and is currently co-funded via an ESRC-DFID grant of £700,000 for education accountability fieldwork in disadvantaged Indian schools.
-He is committed to outreach and policy, and he has contributed to various consultations and policy reports.
-He is affiliated with the Institute of Labor Economics IZA and he was a Visiting Scholar at Columbia University.
-More recently he received the British Academy Rising Star Award and the RSE Henry Duncan Medal, which according to the Royal Society of Edinburgh, he has been awarded ‘‘for his outstanding work in the field of economics where he combines a clear mastery of the microeconomic methodology, a keen instinct for its empirical applications and a deep commitment to engagement activities.’’
+Dr Theodore Koutmeridis is a Senior Lecturer in Economics at the Adam Smith Business School at the University of Glasgow.
+He holds a PhD in Economics from Warwick University where he was an Onassis Scholar and a Royal Economic Society Junior Fellow.
+His research on inequality, poverty and crime has won various awards, such as the Sir Alec Cairncross Prize in Economics, the 1st Prize of the European Science Days Interdisciplinary Award, and has been featured in the media and in various symposia, such as his “Underground Economy” TEDx talk and his “Crime and Prices” video.
+His work has been awarded grants for research, teaching, impact, engagement, and is funded via a £700,000 ESRC-DFID grant for parental practices in Indian public schools.
+He is fully committed to outreach and impact, contributing to numerous consultations, policy reports and to a REF impact case study.
+He is affiliated with the Institute of Labor Economics IZA, the Advanced Research Centre ARC and Scotland Beyond Net Zero, while he was a Visiting Scholar with Principal’s Fellowship at Columbia University and at UC Berkeley.
+His work spans the conventional disciplinary, methodological and national boundaries with research conducted in India, USA, UK, Japan and Poland among others, and with teaching, research and engagement activities in Prague, Warsaw, Columbia and Berkeley.
+He is the recipient of the British Academy Rising Star Award and the RSE Henry Duncan Medal, which according to the Royal Society of Edinburgh he was awarded ‘‘for his outstanding work in the field of economics where he combines a clear mastery of the microeconomic methodology, a keen instinct for its empirical applications and a deep commitment to engagement activities.’’

 Research interests